MicrosoftDocs/windows-ai-docs/docs/custom-operators/IMLOperatorTensor_GetDataInterface.md

 # IMLOperatorTensor.GetDataInterface method

 Gets an interface pointer for the tensor.
-This may be used when **IsDataInterface** returns true, because the kernel was registered using **MLOperatorExecutionType::D3D12**.
+This may be used when [IMLOperatorTensor::IsDataInterface](IMLOperatorTensor_IsDataInterface.md) returns true, because the kernel was registered using [MLOperatorExecutionType::D3D12](MLOperatorExecutionType.md).
 The *dataInterface* object supports the [ID3D12Resource interface](https://docs.microsoft.com/windows/desktop/api/d3d12/nn-d3d12-id3d12resource), and is a GPU buffer.

 ```cpp
 void GetDataInterface(